ikliko/autocomplete-search-countries/README.md

-# autocomplete-search-countries
+# Autocomplete Search Countries

-Autocomplete countries search
+This is autocomplete search countries ready for use.

+To use this autocomplete just clone project.

+This project consumes https://restcountries.eu/ REST API.